-In a manner almost identical to the adjusted performance level negotiations between the Secretary of Education and states, local recipients must also establish performance goals.
+In a manner similar to the adjusted performance level negotiations between the Secretary of Education and states, local recipients must also establish performance goals.
 Each local recipient must agree to accept the state adjusted levels of performance as their own local adjusted levels of performance, or negotiate with the state for new levels for each of the core indicators established by the state.
 Local levels must also be expressed in percentage or numerical form and require continuous improvement.
 Local levels must be identified in the local plan submitted under Section 134.
-Local Adjusted Levels of Performance for the 2013-2014 year will be determined once the state has negotiated state performance levels with the USDOE office of Vocational and Adult Education.
+Local Adjusted Levels of Performance for the 2014-2015 year will be determined once the state has negotiated state performance levels with the USDOE of Career, Technical, and Adult Education (OCTAE).